serverless-seoul/dynamorm/readme.md

 9. Testing
    - You can change the endpoint of DynamoDB by setting the environment variable or setting new connection, So you can install [local-dynamo](https://www.npmjs.com/package/local-dynamo) locally at setup endpoint to local. refer package.json for the detailed how-to

-Also, dynamo-types let you overcome several limits that DynamoDB or the aws-sdk has.
+Also, dynamorm let you overcome several limits that DynamoDB or the aws-sdk has.

 1. BatchWrite (batchDelete / batchPut) has a limit of a maximum of 25 items per request.
-   - dynamo-types automatically splits given items into chunks of 25 and sends requests in parallel
+   - dynamorm automatically splits given items into chunks of 25 and sends requests in parallel
 2. BatchGet has a limit of a maximum of 100 items per requests
-   - dynamo-types automatically splits given keys to chunks of 100 and sends requests in parallel
+   - dynamorm automatically splits given keys to chunks of 100 and sends requests in parallel
 3. BatchGet doesn't keep the order of items as it is in input keys,
-   - dynamo-types sort return items based on input keys
+   - dynamorm sort return items based on input keys
 4. BatchGet doesn't handle "missing items".
-   - dynamo-types has "BatchGet" / "BatchGetFull"
+   - dynamorm has "BatchGet" / "BatchGetFull"
      - BatchGet
         order items follow to keys, missing items are just missing. return type Promise<Array<Item>>
         so keys.legnth !== items.keys in this case